Carnegie Mellon

 Attendees appreciate the opportunity to challenge their beliefs and preconceived notions through the festival program and panel discussions.

-As our digital archive took shape, we asked ourselves: how might we bring this experience into the physical space of the festival itself?
 Inspired by the energy of film festivals and museum installations, we explored the idea of a physical booth, an interactive pop-up where attendees could browse the archive, leave reflections, and celebrate past festivals in real time.
+We believed that through this physical booth, attendees could find information about IFF not only through their archive website but also through the university center.

 Users want more autonomy and personalization in what they view